Apply for a bond loan

 - Take your Bond loan application to your landlord or agent

 - They must fill in the section in the application about the property you will rent

 - If your landlord does not use a real estate agent, they must also confirm they own the property or give us permission to check this with the local council

-- If more than three household members are applying, fill in an Additional Bond Loan Applicants form (.doc) as well
+- If more than three household members are applying, fill in an Additional bond loan applicants form (.docx) as well

 - Put together the documents we have asked for on the form